Instance-JS/Instance/docs/table-of-elements.md

 ### Editorial Note: `<acronym>` vs `<abbr>`

 >*🎶 HEY!
 WAIT!
 I've got a new complaint.
-Forever in debt to your priceles advice...*
+Forever in debt to your priceless advice...*

 The deprecation of `<acronym>` in favor of `<abbr>` represents a semantic conflation that this framework's documentation formally disavows.
 Acronyms (multi-word 1-to-1 initialisms like SVG, HTML) and abbreviations (shortened single words like  "nav", "div") are two distinct concepts.